-After all, how long does it take to grow cannabis?
+After all, how long does it take to grow weed?

 How long is a piece of string?
 Grow with a fast-flowering auto and the entire process could be over within three months.
 Grow with a photoperiod sativa and you could be looking at the best part of a year.

-If you’re wondering how long does it take to grow cannabis outdoors, you’re at the mercy of the seasons, more than the strain.
+If you’re wondering how long does it take to grow weed outdoors, you’re at the mercy of the seasons, more than the strain.

 If you grow indoors, how long does it take to grow a cannabis plant?
 This is mostly up to you.
 You can flip your plants very early in veg (especially useful when deploying a Sea of Green) or you can let them veg indefinitely while you train them pre-flower.

-Learn more about growing cannabis from seed by visiting our blog.
+Learn more about growing weed from seed by visiting our blog.